-An ERCP is a procedure that uses a flexible telescope to examine your bile duct and to remove any gallstones.
+An ERCP (endoscopic retrograde choledocho pancreatogram) is a procedure to examine your bile duct using a flexible telescope and dye (colourless contrast fluid).

 It is possible to dissolve the stones or even shatter them into small pieces but these techniques involve unpleasant drugs that have side effects and a high failure rate.

 Antibiotics can be used to treat any infection of your gallbladder and common bile duct.
 Eating a diet low in fat may help to prevent attacks of pain.

 What does the operation involve?

 The operation is performed under a general anaesthetic and usually takes 1 to 2 hours.

 Your surgeon will first need to find out where the stones are in your common bile duct.